pelledrijver/twitch-highlights/README.md

 highlight_generator.get_top_categories(5)
 ```
 Arguments:
 - **amount**: Maximum number of categories to return.
 Maximum: 100.
+Defaults to *20*.

+### render_settings
+Dictionary containing information used for rendering and combining the clips.
+When None is passed or any of the keys are missing, the default values are used.

+Keys:
+- **intro_path**: Path to the file containing the intro video that has to be added to the start of the generated video.
+If not specified, no intro is added.
+- **transition_path**: Path to the file containing the transition video that has to be added between each of the clips in the generated video.
+If not specified, no transitions are added.
+- **outro_path**: Path to the file containing the outro video that has to be added to the end of the generated video.
+If not specified, no outro is added.
+- **target_resolution**: Tuple containing (desired_height, desired_width) to which the resolution is resized.
+Defaults to *(1080, 1920)*.
-Defaults to 20.
+- **fps**: Number of frames per second.
+Defaults to *60*.

 ## License
 Apache-2.0

 ## Contributing
 So far, I have been the only one who has worked on the project and it would be great if I could get an extra pair of hands.
-Feel free to contact me if you have any great ideas and would like contribute to this project.
+Feel free to contact me if you have any great ideas and would like to contribute to this project.
 New features I'm currently working on are:
 - Copyright music detection
-- Adding an intro/outro to the generated video
 - Uploading the created video directly to YouTube
-- An extra ordering feature in which the user can specify a specific ordering of clips (by number of views, chronological order, etc)